marveldylan/u3_lesson_sequelize_associations/README.md

 ## Querying

-Utilizing the [Sequelize Docs](https://sequelize.org/master/manual/assocs.html#lazy-loading-example), write two queries that match their provided sql statements.
+Utilizing the [Sequelize Docs](https://sequelize.org/master/manual/assocs.html#lazy-loading-example), write two queries that match their provided SQL statements.
 The functions have been provided for you in `query.js`
 To run your file, execute:

 ```sh